-The Community Innovation School, born out of a partnership between MIT CoLab and Coporación Manos Visibles, a local nonprofit that provides technical support and training to community-based organizations, in 2014, is a capacity building program for leaders from the North and South regions of the Pacific Coast of Colombia.
+The Community Innovation School, born in 2014 out of a partnership between MIT CoLab and Coporación Manos Visibles, a local nonprofit that provides technical support and training to community-based organizations, is a capacity building program for leaders from the North and South regions of the Pacific Coast of Colombia.
 With the support of the Ford Foundation, the EIC (by its Spanish initials) is a space for leaders to develop and advance strategies for economic democracy and self-determination in the region.* In 2016, the EIC was redesigned as an accelerator for twelve grassroots initiatives from different sectors, including eco and community tourism, media and culture, youth empowerment and digital fabrication.
 This past January, our team traveled to Colombia to learn from these twelve initiatives through a participatory asset mapping process.
 The data we collected informed the creation of a series of asset maps about the region.
 These will ultimately serve to encourage the formation of a formal peer network among the initiatives as well as local, national, and international stakeholders.

 This post, written collaboratively, is an overview of our twenty one days in Colombia.
 We hope you’ll enjoy learning about these inspiring twelve initiatives.
 While our trip began in Bogota, our story begins in the Pacific.